-Sunny days, pristine beaches, interesting culture and spicy food!
-Southeast Asia is the dream destination for many people and every year thousand of travelers flock to the cities and islands searching for the ultimate Asian holiday.
+Sunny days, pristine beaches, interesting culture, and spicy food!
+Southeast Asia is the dream destination for many people and every year thousands of travelers flock to the cities and islands searching for the ultimate Asian holiday.
 But not everybody is prepared for Southeast Asia, for the good and bad things you can only find in this unique part of the world.
 So here are the 10 best travel hacks for Southeast Asia.

-For the past two years, we have traveled to many countries in Southeast Asia and during this time we learned how to survive the heat and rain, to deal with spicy food and mosquitoes, and how to organize a hassle free holiday.
+For the past two years, we have traveled to many countries in Southeast Asia and during this time we learned how to survive the heat and rain, to deal with spicy food and mosquitoes, and how to organize a hassle-free holiday.

 The 10 Best Travel hacks for Southeast Asia:

 1º Travel Hack for Southeast Asia: Weather and Rainy Seasons

 Sounds silly, but many people forget about it, so our list of travel hacks for Southeast Asia star with weather tips!
 Plan your trip according to the weather.
 Have in mind that the dry and rainy seasons can vary a lot between the Southeast Asian countries, so when it’s dry in northern Thailand can be pouring rain in Singapore.

 The weather is divided into two seasons: dry and wet [and some super hot months in between].
 The dry season is the best one, but the places will be packed with tourists, things get more expensive and accommodations are almost fully booked.
 The super hot summer is hot as hell.
 So If you want to face it be prepared with a hat, 50SFP sunblock, and sunglasses.

 The rainy season is not as bad as people imagine, and in some countries like Thailand, it’s possible to travel and have fun.
 In the other hand, Indonesia and the Philippines are a bit hard to get around, as floods and big swells can delay flights and boats.

 2º Travel Hack for Southeast Asia: Visa and Travel Documents